-When you click the Summary subtab, the screen displays a list of client configurations currently known to the CFA.
+The Summary subtab displays the list of client configurations currently known to the Cloud Failover Appliance (CFA).

 Each row represents a separate client configuration with various configuration fields shown in their respective columns.
 Any client can have one or more configuration entries, as long as every client configuration has a name (displayed in the Name column) uniquely identifying it from all other client configurations.